XipanXiao/1506class/README.md

 Getting started to contribute
 -----------------------------
 ### Environment setup
 1. Install an [Apache](http://www.apache.org/) server if you don't have one.
 On some systems like Linux or Mac an Apache server might be pre-installed.
-Setup and launch it.
+Setup ([Mac](https://discussions.apple.com/docs/DOC-3083)) and launch it.
 2. Install [PHP](https://secure.php.net/) and [MySQL](https://www.mysql.com/).
 Modify your Apache configuration to enable PHP and MySQL.
-Restart Apache if necessary.
+Restart Apache if necessary ([Mac](https://discussions.apple.com/docs/DOC-3082)).
 3. Install a [github](https://github.com) client or command line tool.
 4. Install any IDE like [Eclipse](http://www.eclipse.org).
 5. Download the code using your github client, put it under your Apache's web home directory, e.g. '/Users/xipanxiao/Sites'.